We care, and it shows!

-In Florida, a contingency fee agreement must be in writing and signed.
+In Florida, a contingency fee agreement must be in writing and a contingency fee contract signed.
 A personal injury lawyer in Florida cannot collect a fee if the agreement is not in writing and signed by the client.

 You should never feel pressured to sign an agreement with an attorney.
 You have the right to read the agreement carefully.
 You have the right to ask questions.

 A personal injury claim handled by an attorney must follow Florida’s rules of professional conduct.
 However, lawyers can charge less (or more) than the amounts discussed below if a client agrees in writing.
 The personal injury lawyer cost can comprise of the following:

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

 Florida law limits the attorney’s fee that a personal injury lawyer can collect in a medical malpractice claim.
 In these cases, a client is entitled to at least 70% of the first $250,000 awarded and at least 90% of any damages awarded in excess of $250,000 (excluding costs).

 However, personal injury attorneys handling medical malpractice claims can charge a higher contingency fee percentage than the usual 10% to 30% with your signed and notarized consent.
 In most medical malpractice cases, our firm charges a higher contingency fee because of the inherent difficulty in going against doctors and hospitals.

 Sometimes other lawyers will ask our personal injury law firm to co-counsel cases with them.
 We are a trial law firm, so we take cases into litigation.
 Other lawyers who may be unwilling or ill-equipped to take cases to trial will come to us at the beginning of a case and ask us to work with them.